SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 This effect is the strongest at the beginning when the quantum parameter is high.
 In the Monte-Carlo case, some electrons lose all their energy almost immediately.
 Then, as the particles cool down, the interaction enters the semi-classical regime where energy jumps are smaller.
-In the classical regime, radiation losses tighten back the electron energy distribution and the spatial distribution.
+In the classical regime, radiation losses reduce the electron spread in energy and in space
 In the Landau-Lifshitz case, there is no energy spread.
 This model can be seen as the average behavior of the stochastic ones.